TxusLopez/streaming_lightHT/README.md

 ## Data generation

-The datasets can be generated with the file "data_gen_v0.py".
-The variable *length_dataset* set the number of instances that will be included in the stream.
+The datasets can be generated with the file "data_gen_v0.py" (see *source_code* folder).
+In the VARIABLES section of the file, the variable *length_dataset* set the number of instances that will be included in the stream.
 The variable *change_width* set the width of the drift, being 1 for abrupt drifts, and larger values for more gradual ones.
 The variable *datas* is a list of all datasets considered for generation.
 And *path_data* set the place where the datasets (in csv format) will be placed in your computer.

 In case you need to generate other datasets, it is very simple.
 You can modify the function *data_preparation*, and follow the guidelines of the river framework (https://riverml.xyz/latest/).

 ## Replicating the experiments

+The experiments can be replicated by using the file "icdm2021_v0.py" (see *source_code* folder).
+In the VARIABLES section of the file, first we find the variables that correspond to the grid for the Hoeffding Tree.
+Here we can use the short or the large mode.
+Next we can set the scoring (*scoring*), the testing size for the "train_test_split" process (*tst_size*), and the number of repetitions (*runs*) for the experiment with each dataset.
+Also the *window_size*.
+Next we can configure the number of iterations in the search process of NEIGHBOURS and DIRECTIONS (*iterations_neighs*, *iterations_direct*).
+The parameter for the Successive Halving approaches (SHA, RSHA) are *eta*, *budget*, *n_models_sh_random*, and *budget_random*.
+Finally, there are the variables for the reading of the data, and the name of the datasets themselves.

+Once the process has finishes, we can have the results in pkl files.

 ## Results